Alberto Fujimori: Economic shock

-After taking office, Fujimori abandoned the economic platform he promoted during his campaign, adopting more aggressive neoliberal policies than those espoused by Vargas Llosa, his opponent in the election.
 During his first term in office, Fujimori enacted wide-ranging neoliberal reforms, known as the Fujishock.
-It was Fujimori's stated objective to pacify the nation and restore economic balance.
-This program bore little resemblance to his campaign platform and was in fact more drastic than anything Vargas Llosa had proposed.
-Hernando de Soto, the founder of one of the first neoliberal organizations in Latin America, the Institute for Liberty and Democracy (ILD), began to receive assistance from the U.S. government under Ronald Reagan, with the National Endowment for Democracy's Center for International Private Enterprise (CIPE) providing his ILD with funding and education for advertising campaigns.
+Hernando de Soto, the founder of the Institute for Liberty and Democracy, became an advisor.
 Between 1988 and 1995, de Soto and the ILD were mainly responsible for some four hundred initiatives, laws, and regulations that led to significant changes in Peru's economic system.
 Under Fujimori, de Soto served as "the President's personal representative", with The New York Times describing de Soto as an "overseas salesman" for Fujimori in 1990, writing that he had represented the government when meeting with creditors and United States representatives.
 Others dubbed de Soto as the "informal president" for Fujimori.
 De Soto proved to be influential to Fujimori, who began to repeat de Soto's advocacy for deregulating the Peruvian economy.
 The International Monetary Fund (IMF) was content with Peru's measures, and guaranteed loan funding for Peru.
 Inflation rapidly began to fall and foreign investment capital flooded in.

 Nonetheless, the Fujishock restored Peru to the global economy, though not without immediate social cost; international business participated in crony capitalism with the government.
 The privatization campaign involved selling off of hundreds of state-owned enterprises, and replacing the country's troubled currency, the inti, with the nuevo sol.
 Fujimori's initiative relaxed private sector price controls, drastically reduced government subsidies and government employment, eliminated all exchange controls, and also reduced restrictions on investment, imports, and capital.
 Tariffs were radically simplified, the minimum wage was immediately quadrupled, and the government established a US$400 million poverty relief fund.
 The latter seemed to anticipate the economic agony to come: the price of electricity quintupled, water prices rose eightfold, and gasoline prices 3,000%.